Introducing the ID Evidence API

 What can you do with the ID Evidence API?

 The ID Evidence API enables ID Verification customers to capture identification events or metadata and render related data into meaningful outputs.
-If you're using ID Verification to verify the identity of your recipients, you can use ID Evidence to store the identification data you want and use its API to export stored data, such as first name, last name, date of birth, expiration date, or copies of scanned IDs to JSON format.
+If you're using ID Verification to verify the identity of your recipients, you can use ID Evidence to store the identification data you want and use its API to export stored data, such as first name, last name, date of birth, expiration date, or copies of scanned IDs to JSON or PDF format.